cloudmesh-community/fa18-516-21/project-paper/report.md

 ## Abstract

-## Introduction

 Cloudmesh cm4 is an ongoing project worked upon by entire class to create a network of computers that run parallel jobs.
 Currently it accepts commands via command line.
 Our project provides an user interface to Cloudmesh cm4.
 In our project, we have implemented a client-server application which will accept commands from user interface and pass it to server which will perform corresponding appropriate actions.
 Our second aim with this project is to demonstrate client server communication through GraphQL Apis.

+## Introduction

+Our aim with this project was to learn GraphQL and gain deep understanding into how effectively it can be used in place of Rest Apis.
+Along with this we also wanted to contribute to ongoing Cloudmesh cm4 project.
+Currently cm4 accepts commands via command line.
+And thats when we realized that we could use GraphQL and create a user interface which would translate user actions into cm4 commands and in turn execute those commands.

+Our project has pages for both list of Virtual Machines and list of Images.
+User can start, restart, shutdown any VM or image.
+They can also mark them as their favorites so that they appear at the top for them.

+We have implemented lazy loading or infinite scrolling due to which irrespective of how big the list of Virtual Machines or Images be, it loads them in batches which improves page rendering performance.

 More info for GraphQL is available as a chapter in cloud computing handbook.